jhu-dvrk/dvrk-readthedocs/docs/pages/setup/Classic/modifications/qla-heat-sink.rst

 There are three 12V connectors on the QLA, all equivalent.
 Note that one of them might already be used for the whole controller case fan.
-The fan's plug still has room for 3 pins while the QLA plugs only have two pins so there are two physical ways to plug the fans.
+The fan's plug still has room for 3 pins while the QLA plugs only have two pins, so there are two physical ways to plug the fans.
 Make sure you plug it so the two wires (black and red) and aligned with the QLA plug.